rticommunity/rticonnextdds-usecases-umaa/README.md

 Make sure you have followed the setup guide for your Connext installation, including setting the NDDSHOME variable.

+### Compiled types
 Using rtiddsgen, convert the IDL files to typefiles, and then compile into objects.

+### DynamicData types
+Using rtiddsgen, convert the IDL files to typefiles to xml files.

 To build this example, run make on the included makefile.